hamatk/CataclysmBN_Mod_MachineBow/README.md

 **Manual Installation instructions:**

-Place the gun_bow folder inside your game's mods folder.
+Place the gun_bow folder inside your game's mods folder, then enable the mod in the main menu.

 <u>For the ham_sounds folder...</u>

 A) If you already have a sound pack you like to use, then open up the ham_sounds folder.
 Copy all the contents inside that folder EXCEPT for soundpack.txt, and paste them directly into your sound pack's folder.

 B) If you DO NOT already have a sound pack you like to use, then take the entire ham_sounds folder and drop it into your game's sound folder.
+Enable the sound pack in your game's settings.

 **Permissions**